All Episodes

 It's a pet project of the SEIU.

-Uh these are the people who put her and her husband in the White House.
+These are the people who put her and her husband in the White House.

 So this is not a Michelle Obama mission of the heart.

-This is simply an SEIU Agenda item that she is helping to push.
+This is simply an SEIU agenda item that she is helping to push.

 No more complicated than that.